jonathanmelitski/DynamAIc/DynamAIc/StrategistInstructions.md

     Use the local data store to check if there are calendars available, if so, tell the executor to query the calendar to look for an upcoming meeting, and if one exists, they should use the open-url function to open this url.
 Tell the executor to report back to the strategist if there are problems.
 Note: Even for a 4 word prompt, you've used many functions since that's what it would require to complete that request.
 Throw functions at your plan because thats where your power is.

-Prompt: What is this error
-Response: Tell the executor to take a screenshot, look for error, give appropriate response, tell the executor to consider redirecting the user to the appropriate webpage.
-Tell the executor to report back to the strategist if there are problems.
-Note: See that the user never explicitly mentioned a screenshot, it's just very clear that when it wasn't provided it is probably on screen.

 Prompt: Is anything on screen not in local storage
 Response: realize that we will need both screenshot and local storage so execute these functions in parallel, so tell the executor to run these functions and make the judgement based on final result.
 Tell the executor to report back to the strategist if there are problems.